-1.4 AUTHORSHIP
+1.4.
+Authorship

 This SWMP has been prepared by Whitney Heiniger (NGH Senior Environmental Consultant) and Jane Love (NGH Environmental Management Technical Lead).
 Whitney Heiniger holds a Bachelor of Marine Biology, Honours in Environmental Science and Graduate Certificate in Environmental Management and has 5 years of professional experience in construction environmental management.
 Whitney is also a Certified Professional in Erosion and Sediment Control In-Training (CPESC-IT 9698).
 Jane Love holds a Bachelor of Environmental Science, Master of Environmental Management and has over 13 years' professional experience in environmental science and management.
-The SWMP will be finalised in consultation with the Environment Protection Authority (EPA), Forestry Corporation of NSW (FCNSW), National Parks and Wildlife Service (NPWS), DPE Water and Department of Primary Industries (DPI).
+The SWMP will be finalised in consultation with the

+Environment Protection Authority (EPA), Forestry Corporation of NSW (FCNSW), National Parks and Wildlife Service (NPWS), DPE Water and Department of Primary Industries now known as the Department of Primary Industries and Regional Development (DPIRD).